Heroines

 19th May 1536 the Beheading of Anne Boleyn

-Four-hundred and seventy-five years ago today, Anne Boleyn knelt upright on a scaffold in the Tower of London on the orders of her husband, King Henry VIII (1491 – 1547).
-Looming over her was expert swordsman Jean Rombaud who had … Continue reading
+On this day in 1536, Anne Boleyn knelt upright on a scaffold in the Tower of London on the orders of her husband, King Henry VIII (1491 – 1547).
+Looming over her was expert swordsman Jean Rombaud who had been … Continue reading

-Posted in Heroines, World Events | Leave a comment
+Posted in Heroines, World Events | 4 Comments

 18th May 1955 the Death of Mary McLeod Bethune

-In that grim 100-year period between the end of the Civil War and the onset of the Civil Rights movement, the only thing more challenging than being an African American was the double whammy of being both black and female. … Continue reading
+In that grim 100-year period between the end of the American Civil War and the onset of the Civil Rights movement, the only thing more challenging than being an African American was the double whammy of being both black and … Continue reading

 Posted in Heroines | 1 Comment